murshidazher/ultimate-hands-on-hadoop/section-06/README.md

 - `GridFS` is something similar to HDFS, where it will chunk the large files into smaller files and store.
 - We can also run aggregation job with `MapReduce`.
 - When we need to connect Spark with MongoDB and then run a MapReduce job, it will push down to MapReduce itself since its more efficient to use the mongodb built in MapReduce.
 So it doesnt really need to be in Hadoop.
+- MongoDB doesnt create `index` by default, so it will do a `full-table scan` if we need to search using `index-scan` we need to setup the index by primary key.

 ![sharding mongodb](./docs/06.png)